Legacy Systems VS Modern Embedded Analytics

 What Is a Modern Analytics Application?

 Modern analytics applications like embedded analytics solutions enable non-technical users to manage and work with data themselves by providing self-service and modern architecture capabilities.
-They deliver real-time reporting, interactive data visualizations, and advanced analytics capabilities including machine learning and AI directly into an enterprise business application.
+They directly deliver real-time reporting, interactive data visualizations, and advanced analytics capabilities, including machine learning and AI, into an enterprise business application.
 Embedded analytics solutions come with plenty of benefits as they bring the power of data into the hands of your employees, customers, partners, and suppliers, providing them with insights in the context of their workflow so they can act at the right moment and never miss an opportunity.

 What Are The Major Issues With Legacy Systems?

-In today’s modern business world is surprising that many retail, banking, finance, and manufacturing organizations still use legacy systems despite the fact that they need to be armed with real-time, up-to-date technologies and tools to be able to survive in the market.
+In today’s modern business world, it is surprising that many retail, banking, finance, and manufacturing organizations still use legacy systems despite the fact that they need to be armed with real-time, up-to-date technologies and tools to survive in the market.

 So, why haven’t they modernized their systems?